The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-3-async/4-async-await.md

   const users = await getUsersAsyncAwait();
   renderUsers(users);

-  // Or, we can still use .then if we want getUsersAsyncAwait().then(renderUsers);
+  // Or, we can still use .then if we want to getUsersAsyncAwait().then(renderUsers);
 }
 ```